abstractbreazy/grpc-sandbox/README.md

 make
 ```

-I recommend completing Buf [Tour of Buf](https://docs.buf.build/tour/introduction)  to understand the functionality  of both the CLI and the BSR.
+I recommend completing [Tour of Buf](https://docs.buf.build/tour/introduction)  to understand the functionality  of both the CLI and the BSR.

 You can use [gRPCurl](https://github.com/fullstorydev/grpcurl) to interact with gRPC server.